-In Example~\ref{ExComparison} we assume that $f(X) \equiv_{\pi^s} g_{(1)}(X) \cdot g_{(2)}(X) \cdot g_{(3)}(X)$ to compare the result of a single application of Lemma~\ref{KochHenselStepPrae} to three factors with the result of two subsequent applications of Lemma~\ref{KochHenselStepPrae} to two factors.
+In Example~\ref{ExComparison} we suppose given a factorisation $f(X) \equiv_{\pi^s} g_{(1)}(X) \cdot g_{(2)}(X) \cdot g_{(3)}(X)$ into three factors, in order to compare the result of a single application of Lemma~\ref{KochHenselStepPrae} to three factors with the result of two subsequent applications of Lemma~\ref{KochHenselStepPrae} to two factors.
 We determine that both methods are essentially equally good.